maha-sm/Target-Specification/README.md

  #### Occasionally, you may only want to scan select ports with Nmap.
 The -p flag allows you to specify specific ports for Nmap to scan.
 Nmap will then only scan those specified ports on the target machine.
  ![image](https://user-images.githubusercontent.com/84526848/121817053-226f2b80-cc90-11eb-9adb-b18bea1d1450.png)

+#### This will take a long time, so it should not be done lightly.
+## _-A_
+#### By now, you've acquired a lot of flags to use.
+Using all of them together can be very awkward.
+Nmap has the -A for just this reason.
+It's sort of the "kitchen sink" flag that tells Nmap to aggressively gather as much information as it can.